AWS vs Deno Deploy for Solo Developers

 Deno Deploy is a serverless platform built for Deno, running JavaScript and TypeScript on V8 isolates across 35+ edge locations globally.
 Push to GitHub, and your code deploys worldwide in seconds.
 No containers, no servers, no infrastructure configuration.

 The platform is built around simplicity.
 A single TypeScript file can be a globally distributed API.
 Deno Deploy handles routing, SSL, scaling, and global distribution automatically.
-The free tier provides 100,000 requests per day and 100 GiB bandwidth monthly.
+On the current platform the free tier provides 1 million requests per month, 20GB of egress, and 1 GiB of KV storage.
+Note that the older Deploy Classic generation is being shut down on July 20, 2026, and existing projects need to migrate to the new platform before then.

 Cold starts are nearly instant.
 V8 isolates boot in milliseconds, not seconds like container-based serverless platforms.
 For API endpoints and server-rendered pages, the response times are excellent from any global location.